tkreyche/I75W-Raymarine-Autopilot/README.md

 This project is for DIY sailors with some familiarity with electronics projects.
 For those not inclined, there are commerically available (and more expensive) displays available.

 ### Introduction
 This project uses off-the-shelf hardware to create an remote daylight-visible display for Raymarine Tillerpilots, such as the ST1000+.
 The Tillerpilot is typically mounted near the stern of a boat, and it is incovenient to view the display and change control values with the buttons.
-This display can be mounted in an immediately visible location.
+This display can be mounted in an better location.

 The key component to make this a complete solution is a Nauti-Control ST control module, with a handheld wireless keypad.
 You can use the I75W display by itself, but it's only half the solution.